pradoprojects/Multimedia-Flash-Projects/README.md

 </div>

-These are projects that I developed in the late 90s/ early 2000s made using the Macromedia Suite.
+These are projects that I developed in the late 90s/ early 2000s using the Macromedia Suite.

 Some of the projects were created in my first paid job in a school that decided to make their classes more playful.
 Others were freelance jobs.
 These were times when computers were a mystic device in Brazil and Flash Animations were considered wizardry compared to PowerPoint 98 slides.